Tafilah Governorate: Agriculture

 The governorate's economy depends in a good part on agriculture.
 The total area of fruit and olive farms in the governorate in 2008 was 42.210 km2, of which more than 31 km2 were of olive farms.
 The towns in the governorate are mostly located at elevations exceeding 1000m above sea level; the town of Rashadiya has the highest elevation in the province, at 1500m above sea level, and receives an annual rainfall of 240 mm.

 Tourism

 Although Tafilah Governorate is rich in history, having been the nucleus of the ancient kingdom of Edom, it has one of the lowest numbers of tourists in Jordan.
 This is due to the fact that its most interesting sites are slightly off the beaten track; Jordan's main two main highways connecting north to south Jordan are the Dead Sea Highway (Highway 65) and the Desert Highway (Highway 15), flanking the governorate on the west and east, respectively.
 The governorate depends mostly on domestic tourists, who visit the hot water springs and the natural reserves within it.

 Natural resources

 Tafilah Governorate is rich in natural resources.
 Reserves in the governorate are estimated at one million tons of copper and half a million tons of manganese, while phosphate mining is one of the main industries in the governorate.

+Water

+Prime Minister Jaafar Hassan announced a JD25 million initiative to enhance water infrastructure in Jordan's Tafilah Governorate.
+The plan, spanning 2025–2027, includes rehabilitating pumping stations, upgrading water networks, and constructing two new transmission lines in Qadisiyah and Irbhab.
+This effort is part of a broader strategy to bolster national resilience through local development.
+Hassan also highlighted Tafilah's untapped tourism potential, citing sites like the Dana Biosphere Reserve and the ancient village of Sela, and emphasized the importance of participatory development planning with local communities.
+Additionally, the government plans to launch major investment projects over the next four years in sectors such as water, energy, railways, infrastructure, transportation, and housing to stimulate economic growth and job creation.